 - You need to be aged between 18 and 49.

 - You need to have a minimum IELTS score of 6 (or equivalent in another specified test of English language ability).

-Improving your chances of being approved for the GSM program:
+Improving your chances of being approved for the GSM program

-You can gain more time to develop your English language skills and employment experience in Australia after completing your studies by applying for an 18-month Skilled – Graduate (Temporary) Visa (Subclass 485).
+You can gain more time to develop your English language skills and employment experience in Australia after completing your studies by applying for an 18-month Temporary Graduate Visa (Subclass 485).
 This will give you an opportunity to boost your score in the Points Test.